-Proper implementation of this technology will eventually lead to the convergence of the disparate radio channels.
+Proper implementation of this technology will eventually lead to the convergence of disparate radio channels.
 It can also converge the network interfaces down to a single chip which is especially useful for maintaining connections across multiple radio access technologies.

 How AI will help 5G?

 AI is a key factor that needs to be considered to ensure that 5G networks, and the communication system as a whole, can support AI along with other application workloads.
-A recent study conducted by Ericsson stresses that many organisations are well on their way to reap the benefits of AI.
+A recent study conducted by Ericsson stresses that many organizations are well on their way to reap the benefits of AI.
 The report claims 70% believe that AI has the potential to help in network planning while 64% states that the efforts should be focused on performance management.

 Distributed AI applications

-5G is the future of the next generation distributed AI apps.
+5G is the future of the next generation of distributed AI apps.
 In order to make the 5G network more stable, secure, and manageable AI is going to play an important role.
 Embedding AI and Machine Learning models effectively are the biggest challenge.

 These two would ensure QoS (Quality of Service) assurance, application-level traffic routing, performance analysis, and many other operational tasks.
 In essence, they are going to help solve these issues and make scaling and prediction more efficient and effective.

 AIOps, as it is known as a whole, is going to be the future of faster, more reliable, and more efficient connections.
-AIOps would come in handy in sorting out many network management issues in many different sectors including multi-cloud management suites and network virtualisation.
+AIOps would come in handy in sorting out many network management issues in many different sectors including multi-cloud management suites and network virtualization.

 AIOps boosts one aspect of the 5G infrastructure known as network slicing.
 Network slicing enables networks to run several virtual networks over a single physical connection.
-This virtualisation of many aspects of the network help in a multitude of different ways.
+This virtualization of many aspects of the network help in a multitude of different ways.